Obtaining an Application

 You can now fill out a job application entirely online at the Job Opportunities page.

-Applications may also be obtained by visiting the Department of Budget and Personnel Services (BAPS) at the Laurel Municipal Center, 8103 Sandy Spring Road, Laurel, MD 20707.
+Applications may also be obtained by visiting the Department of Budget and Personnel Services (BAPS) located at:

 Submitting Applications for Employment

-All applications must bear original signatures of the applicant.
-Faxed copies, e-mailed copies and applications without original signatures will NOT be accepted.
+All applications must bear the original signatures of the applicant.
+Faxed copies, emailed copies and applications without original signatures will not be accepted.